Soldat (rank): Designation

 The designation of the particular OR1-rank depends on the individual branch and career of the soldier as regulated in the Zentrale Dienstvorschrift 14/5.
 The sole OR1-rank designation in the Marine is Matrose, and Sanitätssoldat in the Bundeswehr medical service.
-Other OR1-designations are descript in the table below.
+Other OR1-designations are described in the table below.

 Wehrmacht until 1945

+Ukraine

+Soldat is the lowest rank of the Ukrainian Ground Forces, Marine Corps, and Air Force.
+It was introduced in 1991, replacing the former rank of private.